Izenda7Series/Angular2Starterkit/README.md

 - Download and execute the <a href="https://github.com/Izenda7Series/Angular2Starterkit/blob/master/DbScripts/Izenda.sql">Izenda.sql</a> script.
 - Download a copy of the <a href="https://github.com/Izenda7Series/Mvc5StarterKit/blob/master/Mvc5StarterKit/izendadb.config">izendadb.config</a> file and copy it to the root of your API deployment.
 Then modify the file with a valid connection string to this new database.

-### Creating the WebApi database
+### Deploying the WebAPI & Database
+- Create a database named 'IzendaAngular2_WebApi'.
 This is the database for the WebApi application.
 It contains the users, roles, tenants used to login.
-- Create a database named 'IzendaAngular2_WebApi'.
 You may use any name of your choosing, just be sure to modify the script below to use the new database name.
 - Download the <a href="https://github.com/Izenda7Series/Angular2Starterkit/blob/master/DbScripts/Starterkit_Api.sql">Starterkit_Api.sql</a> script.
 - Modify the <a  href="https://github.com/Izenda7Series/Angular2Starterkit/blob/master/WebApi2StarterKit/WebApi2StarterKit/Web.config">web.config (Line 75)</a> file with a valid connection string to this new database.